 Makes about 1 1/4 quarts, or 8 servings

 - Prepare an ice bath.
-Combine the half-and-half, 1½ cups of the sugar, and the vanilla bean in a heavy nonreactive saucepan over medium heat and bring to a simmer, stirring constantly.
-Whisk the yolks with the remaining sugar until thick and pale yellow, 2 minutes.
+Combine the cream, milk, 1 1/2 cups of the sugar, and the vanilla bean in a heavy nonreactive saucepan over medium heat and bring to a simmer, stirring constantly.

 - Refrigerate the custard for at least 4 hours or up to overnight before freezing in an ice-cream machine according to the manufacturer’s instructions.
-Just before the ice cream is ready to stop churning, drizzle the caramel sauce into the ice cream with the dasher turning.
-As soon as the caramel is swirled throughout the ice cream, stop churning immediately.
 Pack the ice cream in containers and let ripen in the freezer for 3 to 4 hours before serving.